 Program overview

-The Welding Techniques program is designed to be completed in 1 year, divided into 2 semesters.
-This structure allows students to gain comprehensive knowledge and skills in a relatively short time frame.
+The Welding Techniques program is designed to be completed in a 1-year timeframe, divided into two semesters.
+This structure allows students to gain comprehensive knowledge and skills in a relatively short period.
 Key features of the program include:

-• Pathways for further education, allowing students to transition smoothly into a two-year metal fabrication program upon completion.
+• Pathways for further education, including potential transitions into a two-year metal fabrication program.

 Featured Experiences

-• Hands-on training with top-of-the-line welding equipment found in modern workplaces.
+• Hands-on training with top-of-the-line welding equipment, including SMAW, GMAW, GTAW, and FCAW.

-• Opportunities to prepare and understand blueprints for welding projects.
+• Practical experience in reading and developing blueprints for welding projects.

-• Potential to test on-site with the Canadian Welding Bureau for welding performance qualifications.
+• Opportunities to test on-site with the Canadian Welding Bureau (CWB) for welding performance qualifications.

 Career Options

-• Welding Inspector: Ensure that welding processes meet safety and quality standards in various projects.
+• Welding Inspector: Evaluate welds and ensure compliance with safety and quality regulations in various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.